-People can act narcissistic yet not have the personality disorder.
-To be on the spectrum of the narcissist personality disorder, people would need at least five of the nine characteristics in the DSM-5 —one of those traits being envy.
+People can act narcissistic yet not have a personality disorder.
+To be on the spectrum of the narcissist personality disorder, people would need at least five of the nine characteristics in the DSM-5 —one of those criteria being envy.

 The others are:-

 - Preoccupation with their ideal.

 - Requires excessive attention.